mariusl-a/Wanderlust/README.md

 user@sempro.no  | Test1234

 ### What is working?
+- It's responsive!
+Tested on iPhone, iPad and PC using Chrome, IE and Firefox.
 - Sign Up (Create a user).
 - Users can login by email and password.
 - Users can connect to Instagram.